Exam Information for Parents

 Q: What subjects have a related Keystone Exam?

 English Language Arts, Algebra I, and Biology are the first three Keystone Exams to be implemented.
 The State will be developing other exams as part of the graduation requirement in future years which include but are not limited to Composition (in 2019), and Civics and Government (in 2020).
 The State will also develop five Keystone Exams that will be available for voluntary use.
 These exams are Geometry, U.S. History, Algebra II, Chemistry, and World History.

 Q: How are Keystone Exams related to high school graduation requirements?

-Students graduating in 2017 (current students in grade 8) and beyond must demonstrate proficiency in English Language Arts, Algebra I, and Biology.
+Students graduating in 2017 and beyond must demonstrate proficiency in English Language Arts, Algebra I, and Biology.
 Students graduating before 2017 will be required to take the Keystone Exams for AYP purposes but their results will not be counted towards their graduation requirements.